1. Visa Issuance Washington D.C. | Overview of the Religious Worker Case

 The applicant was an ordained Presbyterian minister with extensive pastoral experience acquired outside the United States and a well documented history of religious vocation.

-Although the applicant’s denomination structure differed from the inviting U.S. independent church, the minister’s religious training, ordination credentials, and continuous religious work were clearly established.
+Although the applicant’s denomination structure differed from the inviting U.S. Independent church, the minister’s religious training, ordination credentials, and continuous religious work were clearly established.

 These factors formed the foundation for demonstrating eligibility under the R-1 classification without reliance on speculative or overstated claims.